 - Goldie, a pheasant, in Rock-A-Doodle.

 - The Contessa, Hungarian hawk and Olympic fencer in Animalympics, has a shapely figure both above and below, accentuated by a dashing blouse and riding breeches.
 She also has eyeshadow and eyelashes for good measure.
-Other bird characters, like Babwa Warblers, are treated more naturally; Contessa happens to be the most human-like.
+Other bird characters, like Babwa Warblers, are treated more naturally; Contessa happens to be the most humanoid.

-- Stella the goose from Balto 3.
+- Stella the goose from Balto III: Wings of Change.

 - The female birds in the Disney film Valiant have much more prominent chests than the male birds, particularly the main character's obligatory love interest, a small nursing dove.
 The females also have a small central indention and shading in the chest that would suggest cleavage.

 - The Omwati of the Star Wars Expanded Universe are apparently bird descendants that look like humans with feathers.
 This includes breasts on the women.
+It was more justifiable in the Star Wars Legends depiction, as there they look basically like humans, except all have light blue skin (and were also meant to be a Human subspecies, though one wonders how the distinct looks evolved-possibly they were artificially developed).

 - China Miéville's Bas-Lag books feature a lot of xenian characters, some of which fall under this trope.
 His garuda are a bird-like Winged Humanoid race, female members of which possess slight ornamental breasts useless for lactation.